 Using Movement and Music to Express Yourself

-By giving students the opportunity to safely engage with each other outside, away from their computer screens, Amanda is helping her students take inventory of their mental health through music and dance, while learning about different cultures.
+By giving students the opportunity to safely engage with each other outside, away from their computer screens, Amanda was helping her students take inventory of their mental health through music and dance, while learning about different cultures.

-This month, Amanda challenged students’ creativity by teaching them two special dances, La Raspa and Los Machetes.
+Amanda challenged students’ creativity by teaching them two special dances, La Raspa and Los Machetes.
 Both are traditional Mexican folk dances designed to promote physical activity, while helping students learn more about the traditions of Mexico and other cultures.

 “Hold a mirror up to what they already know, give them a window into another culture,” shared Amanda.